-ADR Scotland aligns specialists in government with the expertise of academic researchers across four leading universities.
+ADR Scotland aligns specialists from the Scottish Government with the expertise of academic researchers across four leading universities.
 We are improving access to administrative data, enabling safe and secure data linkage, and supporting research on key issues affecting Scotland.

 The data linked and analysed by ADR Scotland aims to address priority areas for action in Scotland, such as those identified in the Scottish Government's Programme for Government.
 Our areas of focus include children and young people; crime and justice; health, mental health and social care, housing and environment; work, welfare and the economy.
 We also conduct research on emerging government priorities, such as the response to and impact of the pandemic.